What is a school board and what does it do?

 Can the public comment at board meetings?

 The public is invited to attend all meetings, and a listing of agenda items is provided at the meeting.
-Members of the public who wish to address the board prior to action items may sign up at the lectern before 7:30 p.m.
-Comments are limited to three minutes or less,depending on the number of speakers.
+Members of the public who wish to address the board prior to action items may sign up before 7 p.m.
+Comments are limited to three minutes or less, depending on the number of speakers.